Types of Business Entities in Singapore

 A public limited company is a LLC that may offer shares to the general public.
 A public limited company must have at least 50 shareholders and is subject to significantly more stringent rules and regulations since they have the power to raise funds from the public.
 A public limited company is usually listed on a stock exchange.
 Public limited companies are outside the scope of this article as they are meant for large businesses.

 A public company limited by guarantee is a type of business entity meant for non-profit purposes.
 For more information, refer to setting up a non-profit entity in Singapore.

 Foreign companies wishing to setup a presence in Singapore, have the choice of setting up a branch office, subsidiary, or a representative office in Singapore.

-For further details about these choices, refer to foreign company registration options in Singapore.
+For more information about these options, refer to foreign company registration options in Singapore.

-Further details about sole proprietorship can be found at Singapore sole proprietorship registration guide.
+Further details about sole proprietorship can be found in our Singapore sole proprietorship registration guide.